andrgig/FSA/README.md

 # FSA

-This code was used in "Fast feature selection for Learning to Rank" (2016) by A. Gigli, C. Lucchese, R. Perego, F. Nardini  http://dl.acm.org/citation.cfm?id=2970433.
+This is he code used in "Fast feature selection for Learning to Rank" (2016) by A. Gigli, C. Lucchese, R. Perego, F. Nardini  http://dl.acm.org/citation.cfm?id=2970433.

 You can clone it ad run simply running in bash the following command